purcell/color-theme-sanityinc-tomorrow/README.markdown

 with much more extensive face definitions than the "official" Emacs variant.

-The themes work with both the built-in theming support in recent Emacsen, *and* via the traditional `color-theme.el` add-on library in older versions, so use whichever you prefer.
+These five color themes are designed for use with Emacs' built-in theme support in Emacs 24, and provide a variety of contrast levels with a broadly consistent colour assignment for each.

 ## Installation ##

-If you're all set up to use [Marmalade](http://marmalade-repo.org) or [MELPA](http://melpa.org/) (highly recommended!), simply
+If you're all set up to use
+[MELPA](http://melpa.org/) (highly recommended!), simply

     M-x package-install RET color-theme-sanityinc-tomorrow RET

-If you use [el-get](https://github.com/dimitri/el-get/), simply add this to your packages list:

-    color-theme-sanityinc-tomorrow

-Otherwise, ensure a directory containing these files is on your `load-path`.
+Otherwise, ensure a directory containing these files is on your `load-path`, then

-If you're using an Emacs version older than 23.x, you'll also need to install `color-theme.el`.
+    (require 'color-theme-sanityinc-tomorrow)

 ## Usage ##

-    (require 'color-theme-sanityinc-tomorrow)
+Use the `load-theme` command, to activate one of these themes programatically, or use `customize-themes` to select a theme interactively.

+Aternatively, use one of the provided wrapper commands to activate a
+theme:

     M-x color-theme-sanityinc-tomorrow-day
     M-x color-theme-sanityinc-tomorrow-night